Blaize-Egelhof/HangMan/README.md

 ## Features Left to Implement

 Future versions of this application will store users sign-in information via a database to allow for users to login and play the game, this will be implemented soley to have a leaderboard in place for my players to compete with eachother.
+In addition to the above , upon succesfully guessing a word and winning a round , I want to introduce a new stage with increasing difficulty, with each stage getting harder, in these stages the word to guess decreases in characters , increasing the likelyhood of guessing wrong.

 [Back to top](#HangMan)